Klef is a direct Fan-to-Artist platform.

 - Robust Technological Innovation

 Klef has invested significant capital into the development of its technology platform and application.
-Existing features will continue to be built upon and expanded following its impending soft launch which is on track for late 2020.

 - Validated Market Potential

 Klef has surveyed over 200 musicians to understand their preferences when it comes to earning more money.
 81% want to provide virtual gigs and online experiences, a key focus for the company.

 - Deeply Experienced Team

 The Klef team has over 100 years of combined experience in music and entertainment, music technology and scaling businesses.

 Klef will be a global platform from day one.
 With its technology in place, the Australia-based company intends to expand worldwide, with ambassadors around the world already secured including Jamie N Commons, Ferris & Sylvester, Nahli, Duke Riot Jazz Brass Band to name a few.

 Klef has identified three areas within the music industry that need focus and improvement.
 The development of the platform has centred around solving these key issues.

 Limited Revenue Streams

 Whilst there is an ever increasing amount of content consumption, artists, whether signed or unsigned, are limited in their ability to turn this consumption into 'direct to fan' revenue.